itstreefam/webActivities/README.md

 ## Extension Settings

-Clone this reprository.
-Then you change directory to 'node' folder under this repository and run "npm i" to install all dependencies.
-You might also need to "npm install express" and "npm install cors" if "npm i" did not install those two.
-After that, update the variable 'user_dir' in node/index.js with a folder path that the you plan to perform their tasks/work on (i.e. the workspace of "[Extension Development Host]" VS Code window from codeHistories).
+1. Clone this reprository.

+2. From the main directory of webActivities, go inside the 'node' folder and run ```npm i``` to install all dependencies.
+You might also need to ```npm install express``` and ```npm install cors``` if ```npm i``` did not install those two.

+3. Update the variable 'user_dir' in node/index.js with a folder path that you plan to perform your tasks/work on (i.e. the same workspace as the one in "[Extension Development Host]" VS Code window from codeHistories).

-Run "node index.js" inside the node folder to start up the localhost node server that can capture the web data information and communicate them to your working folder.
-Finally, load the extension on Google Chrome by visiting chrome://extensions/, turning on Developer mode, and choosing the option "Load unpacked," and selecting the cloned "webActivities" directory on your computer.
+4. Run ```node index.js``` inside the node folder to start up a localhost node server that can capture the web data information and communicate them to your working folder.
+Keep this node server running in the background.

+5. Open Google Chrome and go to ```chrome://extensions/```

+6. Turn on Developer mode (top right of the browser)

+7. Choose the option "Load unpacked" (under the big word Extension) and select the cloned "webActivities" directory as the folder.

+<b>``` By default, all tabs recording is disabled, so make sure to turn them on for the tab/window you want to record. ```</b>

 The user can start browsing Google Chrome as usual as the web urls are recorded and saved in a file named 'webData' in the 'user_dir.'